libor-m/ngs-course/06-assembly.rst

 We'll be assembling a genome of *E. coli* from paired Illumina reads.
 We're using ``Velvet``, which is a bit obsolete, but nice for teaching purposes.
 Runs quite fast and does not consume that much memory.
-In reality we'd use something like ``Megahit`` for prokaryotic organisms or `Spades
-<http://cab.spbu.ru/software/spades/>`_  for the rest today.
+State-of-the art assembler today is for example `Spades <http://cab.spbu.ru/software/spades/>`_.

 You've already got a project directory for the assembly: ``~/projects/assembly``.
 You can find linked ``00-reads`` there with the fastq files, and two assembly